BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 # Getting Started on Android

 In this guide, we exclusively use Android Studio.
 We are going to set-up a bare-bones application so you get started using SDL.

-If you just want to jump right into the sample project, the source code can be downloaded [here](TODO)

 !!!
 IMPORTANT
 The SDL Mobile library for supports [Android 2.2.x (API Level 8)](https://developer.android.com/about/versions/android-2.2.html) or higher.